Skip to main content

 R&D

 All R&D policies are defined as being additional to any R&D required to comply with other policies, such as tighter fuel economy standards.
-The user explicitly defines a desired improvement in fuel economy for new vehicles of each type when setting the R&D lever.
+The user explicitly defines a desired improvement in fuel economy for new vehicles of each technology when setting the R&D lever.

 Calculating NPV of Lifetime Vehicle Cost